-Still sound like quantum physics?
-Basically, the compressor of inverter air-conditioners reduce their running speed once the desired temperature is achieved.
+Still, sound like quantum physics?
+Basically, the compressor of inverter air-conditioners reduces their running speed once the desired temperature is achieved.
 This differs from non-invertor air-conditioners, which have fixed speed compressors that only either run on full or minimum capacity.
-The bottom-line is homeowners usually prefer invertor air-conditioners as they help to save energy and costs in the long run.
+The bottom-line is homeowners usually prefer inverter air-conditioners as they help to save energy and costs in the long run.

 The figure represents a ratio between the number of indoor units to one outdoor unit.
 For example, a System 3 air-conditioner unit will comprise of 3 indoor units to 1 outdoor unit.
 Which system combination you ultimately choose depends on the number of rooms you wish to have air-conditioners in.
 So, if you want all three rooms plus the living room in your 4-room BTO to have air-conditioners, you’ll most likely get a system 4.

 2. The size of your rooms matter more than you think